Haliwa-Saponi Indian Tribe: 19th century

-Over the course of the 19th century, the Haliwa-Saponi maintained a tight-knit tribal community in modern Halifax, Warren, Nash, and Franklin counties and generally practiced endogamy.
+Over the course of the 19th century, the ancestors of the tribe maintained an endogamous community in modern Halifax, Warren, Nash, and Franklin counties and generally practiced endogamy.
 Having become Christian, they belonged mostly to the predominant Protestant churches: the first they established was Jeremiah Methodist Church in the mid-1870s in Halifax County.
 Later some of the congregation left and built the Pine Chapel Baptist Church.
+A later study described the Meadows as being the largest free Black settlement in 1860s North Carolina.
+It specifically referred to them as "old issues", meaning Black people who were free before the Civil War.